linkerd/website/linkerd.io/content/what-is-a-service-mesh/_index.md

 critical component of the cloud native stack.
-From its humble beginnings as the first service mesh project in 2017, [Linkerd is now in production](https://buoyant.io/case-studies/) at organizations like Microsoft, HP, Walmart, and Nordstrom, and adoption shows no sign of slowing down.
+From its humble beginnings as the first service mesh project in 2017, [Linkerd is now in production](https://buoyant.io/case-studies/) at organizations like Microsoft, HP, and Nordstrom, and adoption shows no sign of slowing down.
 If you are using Kubernetes, Linkerd is fully open source and available to you today.
 [You're only minutes away](/2/getting-started/) from getting concrete, hands-on experience with the service mesh!